donguree/hal-libs-header/documentation_mo/source/security/keymaster.rst

 .. code-block:: text

-    An external app requests to begin crypto operation with key name to keymanager3 service
+    An external app requests to begin crypto operation with key name to keymanager3 service.
-    |- keymanager3 service gets the keys from db by key name and call begin api of keymaster CA library
+    |- Keymanager3 service gets the keys from db by key name and call begin api of keymaster CA library.
-        |- keymaster TA gets key blob and purpose
+        |- Keymaster TA gets key blob and purpose.
-        |- keymaster TA decrypts key blob and initializes crypto operation
+        |- Keymaster TA decrypts key blob and initializes crypto operation.
-        |- keymaster TA creates crypto handle and return handle name
+        |- Keymaster TA creates crypto handle and return handle name.
-        |- get handle name and send that to external app
+        |- Get handle name and send that to external app.
-    Deliver data and handle name to keymaster3 service
+    Deliver data and handle name to keymaster3 service.
-    |- keymanager3 service call update api in keymaster CA library with data and handle name
+    |- Keymanager3 service call update api in keymaster CA library with data and handle name.
-    |- keymaster TA gets data and handle
+    |- Keymaster TA gets data and handle.
-        |- keymaster TA updates data to right crypto handle
+        |- Keymaster TA updates data to right crypto handle.
-        |- keymaster TA returns the result
+        |- Keymaster TA returns the result.
-    |- get result and send that to external app
+    |- Get result and send that to external app.
-    Delivery final data and handle name to keymaster3 service
+    Delivery final data and handle name to keymaster3 service.
-    |- keymanager3 service call finish api in keymaster CA library with data and handle name
+    |- Keymanager3 service call finish api in keymaster CA library with data and handle name.
-        |- keymaster TA gets data and handle
+        |- Keymaster TA gets data and handle.
-        |- keymaster TA updates data to right crypto handle
+        |- Keymaster TA updates data to right crypto handle.
-        |- keymaster TA returns the result
+        |- Keymaster TA returns the result.
-    |- get result and send that to external app
+    |- Get result and send that to external app.

 Abort crypto operation